 Many retailers say that gems created in a lab are cheaper than natural stones.
 While this is technically true, there is really only one reason for it.

-The capital costs of manufacturing lab grown diamonds is similar to the costs of mining diamonds.
+The capital costs of manufacturing lab grown diamonds is similar to the costs of mining.
 The price difference comes primarily from supply chain expenses.

-The supply chain of lab diamonds is far shorter than mined diamonds.
+The supply chain of lab creations are far shorter than mined diamonds.
 Because of this, manufacturers can reduce the retail price.

-While most retailers do offer cheaper lab grown diamonds, Elite Jewelry and Loan offers natural diamonds at wholesale prices.
+While most retailers do offer cheaper, manufactured products, Elite Jewelry and Loan offers natural diamonds at wholesale prices.

 Their prices are less expensive than other mined diamonds and lab created diamonds alike.
-You get the quality and value of a natural diamond at wholesale prices.
+You get the quality and value of a natural jewerly piece at wholesale prices.

 Each diamond is already GIA certified!
-Check their ever-changing inventory of diamond jewelry at Elite Fine Jewelers and find the diamond of your dreams.
+Check their ever-changing inventory and find the diamond of your dreams.

 What About Certification?